ersanchez/notes/tailscale.md

 ## Security

-By default, when you use the default settings and install and authorize Tailscale, the default user can SSH **as any user** on the target computer!
+**WARNING** By default, when you use the default settings and install and authorize Tailscale, the default user can SSH **as any user** on the target computer!

 Example: